3¢ American Bar Association

 After the Civil War, industry was expanding in the North and the demand for lawyers to represent corporations also increased.
 In 1870, a bar association was established in New York City to serve corporate attorneys.
 Many state associations were soon formed, as well.

-On August 21, 1878, Connecticut lawyer Simeon Baldwin invited 100 men from his profession to meet in Saratoga Springs, New York, to organize a national group.
-The American Bar Association (ABA) was formed.
+On August 21, 1878, Connecticut lawyer Simeon Baldwin invited 75 men from his profession to meet in Saratoga Springs, New York, to organize a national group.
+The ABA was formed.
 Its constitution stated five goals, “to advance jurisprudence (the science of law), to encourage uniform state laws, to strengthen the administration of justice, to uphold the legal profession’s honor, and to encourage friendly interaction among bar members.”

-The ABA has proposed state and federal laws since it’s founding, and pushed for a separate federal court to handle appeal cases.
+The ABA has proposed state and federal laws since its founding and pushed for a separate federal court to handle appeal cases.
 Around 1900, several states adopted laws that were suggested by the association.
-The federal this group proposed Bankruptcy Act.
+A federal law this group proposed was the Bankruptcy Act.
 Congress created the US Circuit Court of Appeals after the ABA worked to get it for ten years.

 Today the American Bar Association is headquartered in Chicago, Illinois and has over 400,000 members.
 It also accredits US law schools.